Tinkoff/uconfig/README.md

 C++ header-only library to parse and emit **multi-format** configuration for your app.
 For example, you can parse JSON-file into the config and then compliment it from environment variables.

+It requires c++17 compatible compiler and [Rapidjson](https://rapidjson.org/) if you're planning to use JSON formatting.

 * [Quickstart](#quickstart)
 * [Detailed description](#detailed-description)
     * [Configuration elements](#configuration-elements)